thomasballinger/observable-jupyter-widget/README.md

 Instantiate a widget object and evaluate (use the variable name wihtout a semicolon it) to render it.

-Pass in the Observable notebook you want to render and optionally include which cells to display, input Python values to substitute into the Observable notebook, and which Observable cells to report the output value of.
+Pass in the Observable notebook you want to render and optionally include which cells to display, input Python values to substitute into the Observable notebook, and which Observable cells to report the output values of.

 ```py
 w = observable_jupyter_widget.ObservableWidget(